Top Destinations for Scrumptious Budget Culinary Vacations

 Apulia (Italian: Puglia) is only one of Italy’s charming regions.
 The trullis - traditional small round stone houses with a conical roof - are its signature and Alberobello is its pearl.
 Within easy reach from Bari, the city is picture-perfect and will keep you busy for a good while.

 While you can find accommodation in Alberobello, the affordable way to visit is as a day trip from Bari.
-A train ticket costs only 9 euros round trip and the ride is quite scenic.
+Whether you choose the train or bus, the ride is quite scenic.
 The UNESCO protected area, where most of the trullis of Alberobello are located, looks like it belongs in a fairy tale.
-You cannot help but expect a gnome to pop from behind one of houses!
+You cannot help but expect a gnome to pop from behind one of the houses!
 Take the time to walk on the streets that don’t have any shops or restaurants around because that’s where you can take interesting photos and really see the unique beauty of these houses.

 The cuisine of Apulia is based on the traditions of cucina povera (poor kitchen) so you will find a lot of wild vegetables and plants in the dishes (wild chicory, wild arugula, etc).
 Pasta (especially orecchiette) is also very popular.
 Don’t miss trying melanzane ripiene (stuffed eggplant) and the cheeses (burrata, parmegiano, etc).

 Looking for reasons to go on a culinary vacation in Italy?
 Find them in our article!

 Photo Credit: Arachide Flickr via Compfight

 Bratislava is the small and very charming capital city of Slovakia.
 Located on the Danube, Europe’s second-largest river, Bratislava is far from feeling like a capital city.